-British professor Lindsay Bremner says she was denied entry into India despite valid visa
+Architecture professor from UK says she was denied entry into India despite valid visa

 Bremner on Monday told The Wire that she had landed in India for an academic visit.
 “I was granted a B-2 visa by the High Commission in London on the basis of an MoU my University has with IIT Madras in order to explore opportunities for further collaboration,” she said.

+Her published work includes “Sedimentary logics and the Rohingya Refugee camps in Bangladesh” (2020), “Planning the Chennai Floods” (2020), “Thinking architecture from an Indian Ocean aquapelago” (2016), “Fluid Ontologies in the Search for MH370” (2014), “Folded Ocean: The Spatial Transformation of the Indian Ocean World” (2013) and “The Politics of Rising Acid Mine Water” (2013).
+She is also the author of Writing the City into Being: Essays on Johannesburg 1998 - 2008 (2010), winner of the Jane Jacobs Book Award in 2011.

-In 2020, the architecture professor had written an academic paper titled “Planning the 2015 Chennai floods”.
-She wrote that the deluge had put citizens “in the presence of the monsoon and its potency in new ways” and had “forced them to confront the precariousness of their co-existence with it”.
+In the academic paper on Chennai floods, she wrote that the deluge had put citizens “in the presence of the monsoon and its potency in new ways” and had “forced them to confront the precariousness of their co-existence with it”.

 In November 2015, heavy rainfall caused massive floods in Chennai, Kanchipuram, Tiruvallur, Cuddalore and other parts of Tamil Nadu, leaving over 300 persons dead and causing losses running into several thousand crores of rupees.